TimLavers/OpenRDR/documentation/design/building_conditions_from_user_hints.md

 1. Provide a graphical user interface (GUI) that allows the user to build conditions by selecting from a list of available attributes, operators or other expressions.
-   This approach is user-friendly, especially for new users, but requires but requires the development of custom GUI components for each type of possible condition.
+   This approach is user-friendly, especially for new users, but requires the development of custom GUI components for each type of possible condition.
 2. Provide a text-based interface that allows the user to enter conditions in a textual format.
 The system would then generate the appropriate condition from the text in one of two ways: